Harmxn02/ML-Project/README.md

 - `/data/cleaned` contains the cleaned (pre-processed) `train_V2.csv`
 - `/data/exported` contains the exported datasets from all 3 models + 1 where all 3 are merged

+### Model Selection

+`/model_selection/` contains the notebooks for the model comparisons

+1. `/model_selection/outcome_profit.ipynb` contains the model selection for the first model
+2. `/model_selection/outcome_damage_inc.ipynb` contains the model selection for the second model
+3. `/model_selection/outcome_damage_amount.ipynb` contains the model selection for the third model

 ### Models

 `/models/` contains the notebooks for the models